turnerdan/Pythonic_RIFTEHR/README.md

 Relationship Inference From The EHR (RIFTEHR) is an automated algorithm for identifying relatedness between patients in an institution's Electronic Health Records.

-Authors:

-Original Version: Fernanda Polubriaginof and Nicholas Tatonetti
+Original Authors: Fernanda Polubriaginof and Nicholas Tatonetti

 This Version: Farhad Ghamsari